- Describe the roles of male and female reproductive hormones

 The first half of the ovarian cycle is the follicular phase shown in Figure 43.15.
 Slowly rising levels of FSH and LH cause the growth of follicles on the surface of the ovary.
 This process prepares the egg for ovulation.
 As the follicles grow, they begin releasing estrogens and a low level of progesterone.
 Progesterone maintains the endometrium to help ensure pregnancy.
 The trip through the fallopian tube takes about seven days.
 At this stage of development, called the morula, there are 30-60 cells.
 If pregnancy implantation does not occur, the lining is sloughed off.
 After about five days, estrogen levels rise and the menstrual cycle enters the proliferative phase.
 The endometrium begins to regrow, replacing the blood vessels and glands that deteriorated during the end of the last cycle.

-Which of the following statements about hormone regulation of the female reproductive cycle is false?
+Which of the following statements about hormone regulation of the ovarian reproductive cycle is false?

 - LH and FSH are produced in the pituitary, and estradiol and progesterone are produced in the ovaries.